The contents of this page have been archived. This represents Council’s advocacy position prior to the 2022 State and Federal elections.

 What is the ask?

-Buildings and other infrastructure have been built over the years to support a range of activities in the area.
+Buildings and other infrastructure have been built over the years to support a range of activities that happen in the area.
 Many now need large amounts of work due to their age, poor condition, compliance and accessibility issues and vulnerability to the risks of climate change.

 What is Council proposing?